AdaCore/spark2014/lrm/source/packages.rst

 all) of the state of Q and this state cannot be ignored for static analyses and proof.

+|SPARK| extends the concept of state abstraction to provide
+ hierachical data abstraction whereby the state of a package Q may be refined over a tree of subordinate embedded packages or private child packages of Q.  This provides data refinement similar to the refinement available to types a similar way to type refinement whereby a record may contain fields which are themselves records.

+The other feature supported using state abstraction is a logical model of volatile variables.
+A volatile variables does not behave like standard non-volatile variable as its value may change between two successive reads without an intervining update, or successive updates may occur without any intervining reads and appear to have no effect on the program.
+Often volatile variables are inputs or outputs to external devices or subsystems.

+For flow analysis and proof volatile variables have to be modelled differently to standard-non-volatile variables.
+The abstract state aspect provides a way to designate a named abstract state as being volatile, usually representing an external input or output.
+This abstract state may be refined on to actual variables which are the input or output ports connected to the external device.

+The modelling of volatile variables in this way may only be achieved by explicitly providing the abstract state aspect and state refinement aspect described in the following subsections.

 .. _abstract-state-aspect:

 Abstract State Aspect